mihail2000/ogle/README.md

 ## Copyright and License

-The library is Copyright (c) 2012 Miika Haapalainen.
+The software is Copyright (c) 2012 Miika Haapalainen.
+Licensed under LPGL.